 Commuting students depart at 8:50 PM on the opening day and any time between 5:00-8:50 PM on subsequent days.
 Commuting students may stay for dinner and optional evening instructional and recreational programming every day of their program.
 The 5:00-8:50 PM time block is for the convenience of families who might need to make different decisions each day about evening pick-up due to other activities and programs, scheduling activities and appointments for siblings, work schedules, etc. All commuting students must depart by 9:00 PM or must be charged as residential students.

-Please contact Lauren Phillips, email@example.com, if you require special arrival or departure times or have conflicts during the program (e.g., doctor’s appointment).
+Please contact John Meany, email@example.com, if you require special arrival or departure times or have conflicts during the program (e.g., doctor’s appointment).
 It is possible to accommodate slightly later arrivals and early departures without interfering with a student’s instructional programming.
 It is quite common for a small number of students to arrive after 2:00 PM on the opening day or even on the second day of a session, particularly those with personal and travel scheduling conflicts.
 Staff are assigned to register and integrate late arriving students.
 It is not possible to accommodate requests for early arrival or late departure – conference space is only available during the listed times for the summer programs.
 Facilities, including dormitory spaces, are strictly regulated for other summer programs scheduled at Claremont McKenna College.

 If you are traveling by air, make arrangements to fly to LA/Ontario Airport (in Ontario, only 10-15 minutes from Claremont).
 If you fly to LAX, you may want to contact us for information on ground transportation – Claremont is about 35 miles east of Los Angeles.
 Taxi and shuttle transportation from LA/Ontario Airport is approximately $30-35 to the Claremont McKenna College campus.

-A week prior to your flight, institute staff will contact you.
+If you request an escort to the campus, about a week prior to your flight, institute staff will contact you.
 At that time, you will give the flight itinerary and cell phone contact information for the traveler(s) and parents; you will receive the name and cell phone number of the staff member meeting the traveler(s) at the airport, as well as at leas one additional institute staff contact cell phone number.

 There is a central stair/escalator/elevator exit for passengers arriving at Ontario Airport.
 Passengers from all gates move through the same exit to the baggage claim and ground transportation.
 The staff member will meet the traveler(s) at the bottom of the stairs/escalator/elevator but everyone will have cell phone information to ensure timely contact.

 After meeting, the staff member will travel with the student via public transportation or private car hire (Uber) to the campus and registration.
 The same service is available for departure.
 There is a flat rate for the service, which includes the cost of public transportation (shared van or taxi).
-The cost is $40 for one-way transportation and $75 for round trip, generally the consistent cost of airport transportation.
+The cost is $40 for one-way transportation and $75 for round trip, generally the cost of airport transportation.
 This service is only available for those using Ontario Airport.